 You may wonder if you can stimulate a hair follicle to grow new hair if you have male pattern baldness or another condition causing hair loss.

 Unfortunately, a damaged follicle is unable to grow new hair, and there’s no known way to change that (at present).
 However, researchers have found that stem cells may be able to revive damaged or destroyed follicles, though testing is required before this treatment can be administered to patients.
-Read Are Stem Cell Hair Transplants the Future of Hair Restoration? to learn more about stem cell treatments.
+Read more about stem cell hair transplant.

 The most effective option for people experiencing hair loss today is hair transplantation: this allows specialists to transfer healthy follicles to areas of the scalp affected by shedding or baldness.
 Two types of transplant are available: Follicular Unit Transplantation (FUT) and Follicular Unit Extraction (FUE).
 The latter is the most popular, as it allows for natural regrowth without visible scarring (unlike FUT).